Techtonica/curriculum/professionalism/professionalism.md

 - Personal Growth – Not only in terms of job advancement, but there are a certain dignity and pride in one’s work that develops.
 You get appreciated for consistently good quality output and that in turn builds your confidence, makes you a more secure person who is then capable of handling difficult situations with refined emotional maturity.
 [(imarticus.org)](https://imarticus.org/professionalism-important-workplace/)

-The slides and video walkthrough follow along with this lesson.
+The slides and video walk through follow along with this lesson.
 Be sure to view the rest of the materials section as well.
 - What is professionalism in Workplace?

      - Behave Professionally